rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 The Apache HTTP server is the work of a group of volunteers: The Apache Group.
 This group set out to build a Web server on the same level as commercial products, but as free software (its source code is available).

-The original team was joined by hundreds of users who, through their ideas, tests and lines of code, contributed to making Apache the most widely used Web server in the world.
+Joining the original team were hundreds of users who, through their ideas, tests, and lines of code, contributed to making Apache the most widely used Web server in the world.

 Apache's ancestor is the free server developed by the National Center for Supercomputing Applications at the University of Illinois.
 The evolution of this server came to a halt when the person in charge left the NCSA in 1994.
 Users continued to fix bugs and create extensions, which they distributed as "patches", hence the name "a patchee server".

-Apache version 1.0 was released on December 1, 1995 (over 30 years ago!).
+The release of Apache version 1.0 was on December 1, 1995 (over 30 years ago!).

-The development team coordinates its work via a mailing list, where changes are proposed and changes to the software are discussed.
-Changes are put to the vote before being incorporated into the project.
+The development team coordinates its work by way of a mailing list, where discussions regarding proposals and changes to the software happen.
+Voting on changes happens before incorporation into the project.
 Anyone can join the development team: all you need to do to become a member of The Apache Group is make an active contribution to the project.

 The Apache server has a very strong presence on the Internet, still accounting for around 50% of market share for all active sites.

-The market share lost by Apache is taken by its biggest challenger: the nginx server.
+The market share lost by Apache often goes to its biggest challenger: the nginx server.
 The latter is faster at delivering web pages, and less functionally complete than the giant Apache.

 ### Installation

 Apache is **cross-platform**.
-It can be used on Linux, Windows, Mac...
+It is usable on Linux, Windows, Mac...

 The administrator will have to choose between two installation methods:

-* **Package installation**: the distribution vendor supplies **stable, supported** (but sometimes older) versions;
+* **Package installation**: the distribution vendor supplies **stable, supported** (but sometimes older) versions

-* **Installation from source**: the Apache software is compiled, and the administrator can specify the options that interest him or her, thus optimizing the service.
-Since Apache has a modular architecture, it is generally not necessary to re-compile the apache software to add or remove additional functionalities (add/remove modules).
+* **Installation from source**: which involves compilation of the software by the administrator, who can specify the options that interest him or her, thus optimizing the service.
+Since Apache has a modular architecture, it is generally not necessary to re-compile the apache software to add or remove additional functionalities (add or remove modules).

 The package-based installation method is strongly recommended.
-Additional repositories can be used to install more recent versions of apache on older distributions, but nobody will not provide support in the event of problems.
+Additional repositories are available to install more recent versions of apache on older distributions, but nobody will provide support in the event of problems.

-On EnterpriseLinux distributions, the Apache server is provided by the `httpd` package.
+On Enterprise Linux distributions, the `httpd` package provides the Apache server.

-In the future, you may have to install some extra modules.
-Here are some examples of modules and their respective roles:
+In the future, you might have to install some extra modules.
+Here are some examples of modules and their roles:

 * **mod_access**: filters client access by host name, IP address or other characteristic
 * **mod_alias**: enables the creation of aliases or virtual directories